nadiaadila/coursera-getting-and-cleaning-data/CodeBook.md

 Question 4 : Label the data set with descriptive variable name
 ---------------------------------------------------------------
 Name subjectData as "Subject".
-Then merge all set using cbind and assign as finalData Ans : finalData <- cbind(x_data, y_data, subjectData)
+Then merge all set using cbind and assign as finalData.

+Ans : finalData <- cbind(x_data, y_data, subjectData)

 Question 5 : From the data set in step 4, creates a second,independent tidy data set with the average of each variable for each activity and each subject.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject (averageData)
 Lastly, create one tidy data as tidy,txt from all the cleaning dataset that have been done.

 Ans : write.table(averageData, "tidy.txt", row.name=FALSE)